MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_images.md

 ### Tag Images

-When running a Docker command such as `docker run`, the Docker engine by defaults searches for an image with a version of ‘latest’.
+When running a Docker command such as `docker run`, the Docker engine by default searches for an image with a version of ‘latest’.
 The Windows Server Core and Nano Server base OS images will need to be given this tag.
 To do so, use the `docker tag command`.

 For more information on `docker tag` see [Tag, push, and pull you images on docker.com](https://docs.docker.com/mac/step_six/).

 ```powershell
 PS C:\> docker tag <image id> windowsservercore:latest